xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 ---
-title: "The Excellent Next Generation"
+title: "Click to see the details of the Excellent Next Generation"
 collection: supervision
 layout: talk
 permalink: /supervision/supervision_summary/